Get started with Explore

 Install and connect directly

-Use these commands only when you want to drive the CLI yourself instead of asking Codex to do it for you.
+Use these commands when you want to inspect or drive the shared Explore CLI directly instead of relying on optional helper polish in a specific tool.

 gem install exploremyprofile